Nicholas Pegg: Other writing

-Pegg has written for publications including Mojo, Q Magazine, Pride LIfe, and Doctor Who Magazine.
+Pegg has written for publications including Mojo, Q Magazine, Pride Life, and Doctor Who Magazine.
 His other writing credits include the short stories Deep Water and Hold Your Horses for the 2008 and 2009 Doctor Who Storybooks as well as contributions to The Doctor Who Annual and The Brilliant Book of Doctor Who.
 He has also written numerous features for the BBC's range of DVD releases of the Doctor Who television series.
 He wrote Cheques, Lies and Videotape, a documentary about the heyday of pirate videos, which appeared on the DVD release of Revenge of the Cybermen.
 He also wrote When Worlds Collide, a documentary about politics and ideology in Doctor Who, which appeared on the DVD release of The Happiness Patrol, and A Matter of Time, a documentary about Doctor Who under the producership of Graham Williams, which was the leading special feature on the Key to Time series box set.
 Pegg has worked as script editor on several other documentary features, appears as moderator for the Doctor Who DVD audio commentaries of The Mutants and Resurrection of the Daleks (Special Edition), and wrote the "info text" subtitles for many DVD releases.

-In October 2017 Pegg, under his regular pseudonym of The Watcher, concealed a crude acrostic message in his regular "Wotcha" column in Doctor Who Magazine, in which the first letters of each sentence spelled out the message "Panini ..." (publishers of Doctor Who Magazine) " ...and BBC Worldwide are cunts".
-This was widely reported as leading to his sacking from the magazine and from Doctor Who.
-These reports turned out to be inaccurate, as Pegg has continued to work regularly on the series.
-Alternative accounts suggest that the decision to axe his column had already been made and that it was this decision that led to Pegg writing the hidden message.
+In October 2017, Pegg, under his regular pseudonym of The Watcher, concealed a crude acrostic message in his regular "Wotcha" column in Doctor Who Magazine, in which the first letters of each sentence spelled out the message "Panini ..." (publishers of Doctor Who Magazine) " ...and BBC Worldwide are cunts".
+HuffPost reported that this led to his dismissal from the magazine and from Doctor Who.
+The report turned out to be inaccurate, as Pegg has continued to work regularly on the series.
+Alternative accounts suggest that the decision to cancel his column had already been made and that it was this decision that led to Pegg writing the hidden message.
 Pegg's column that month was subtitled "The column that is not something to be shuffled off on to some stray boffin, you know" (ostensibly a reference to a line of dialogue by the character Brownrose from the 1971 story Terror of the Autons, mentioned in passing in the article.)